isaacs/node-isaacs/README.markdown

     npm install isaacs

-to get issacs as a library or:
+to get isaacs as a library or:

     npm install -g isaacs

-to get the issacs command.
+to get the isaacs command.